-Uncover the best heat and sun-resistant plants in our premier 2025 guide.
+Uncover the best heat and sun-tolerant plants in our premier 2025 guide.
 Discover weeds, trees, and plants that won’t fail in the face of a drought, while establishing a beautiful landscape that can endure extreme heat!

 Did you know that temperatures shattered records in 7 of the last 10 summers?
 We all see how climate change affects our world, and it also affects our gardens!
 I learned this last summer, while our beloved hydrangeas shriveled and burnt to a crisp during a summer heatwave.
 There are few things in life more heartbreaking, than watching your investment in a garden die.
 But fear not, because you don’t have to give up beauty for durability.